- 18 years of age or above

 - Professor Thomas Boothby, Professor of Architectural Engineering

-All students must be enrolled in a total of 3 credits.
-Students will take 1 section of AE 535: Historical Methods of Structural Design.
+All students must be enrolled in a total of 9 credits:

 Students are required to take the prescribed courses listed above as participants on the program.
 The Education Abroad Office will register you for these courses